A recent review of scientific literature looked at the state of modern digestion and elimination.

 Products such as Fleet Phospho-Soda, Magnesium, Milk of Magnesia, or Miralax and non-absorbable sugars, such as lactulose or sorbitol, hold fluids in the intestine and draw fluids into the intestine from other tissue and blood vessels.
 This extra fluid in the intestines makes the stool softer and easier to pass.
 Drink plenty of water if you use this type of laxative.

 Risks: Once again, the mechanism for somatic laxatives is to pull water off the stool.
-Long term use can dehydrate the bowel making it more challenging for natural regular elimination, leading to dependency.
-Side effects can include malabsorption of key minerals, electrolyte disturbances and kidney strain.
+Long-term use can dehydrate the bowel making it more challenging for natural regular elimination, leading to dependency.
+Side effects from long-term use of seemingly harmless magnesium supplements can include malabsorption of key minerals, electrolyte disturbances, and kidney strain.
 (8)

 4. Stimulant laxatives